Year of Call: 1995

 Contributed chapters to Family Rights at Work: a Guide to Employment Law (Jordans, 2012)

-Westlaw UK Insight, 2013, 2014, 2015 – articles on Pregnancy and Maternity Discrimination; Maternity Leave, Maternity Pay and Parental Leave
+Westlaw UK Insight, from 2013 to date – articles on Pregnancy and Maternity Discrimination; Maternity Leave, Maternity Pay and Parental Leave

 MSc Logic & Scientific Method (London School of Economics)